top of page

 Stop when you’re full

-This isn’t always as simple as it seems, as some studies suggest that eating whilst distracted, e.g. whilst watching TV, can prevent you noticing when you’re full.
+Eating while distracted, such as in front of the TV, can make it harder to notice when you’re full, so try to take a bit of time to focus on your meal.
 Be mindful while you’re eating and try to avoid snacking in front of the TV, or you might find yourself as stuffed as the turkey.

 Drink plenty of water